codedchaitanya/AlgoDev/README.md

 [![Docker](https://img.shields.io/badge/Docker-24-blue.svg?logo=docker)](https://www.docker.com/)
 [![AWS](https://img.shields.io/badge/AWS-Deployed-orange.svg?logo=amazon-aws)](https://aws.amazon.com/)

-Roy'sCode is a full-stack web application that provides a complete competitive programming platform, wrapped in an immersive and engaging dark horror theme.
+Roy'sCode is a full-stack web application that provides a complete competitive programming platform, wrapped in an immersive and engaging Dark Tech theme.
 It's designed to be a comprehensive and interactive learning tool, backed by a professional, scalable, and secure cloud architecture.

 ---